-- Is a non enveloped virus, belonging to the Calicivirus family, that can cause vomiting and diarrhea. - People with norovirus illness can shed billions of norovirus particles.
-And only a few particles can make other people sick.
-Therefore, it is easily spread. - Since it's quite resistant it can survive for weeks on hard surfaces. - Hand sanitizers can help a bit but most efficient is to wash hands with soap and water followed by drying on paper towels. - A person with norovirus is most infectious from when their symptoms start until 48 hours after all their symptoms have stopped, although they may also be infectious for a short time before and after this. - Many outbreaks start in food service settings where people get sick from eating the food.
-Outbreaks in daycare and health care settings are also quite frequent. - Contact & standard precautions duration of illness + minimum of 48 hours after resolution of symptoms - Signage posted - PPE (gloves and gowns) - EVS: may benefit from wearing masks since virus can be aerosolized
+- This is a non-enveloped virus, belonging to the Calicivirus family, that can cause vomiting and diarrhoea. - People with the norovirus illness can shed billions of norovirus particles.
+And it only takes a few particles to make someone ill.
+Therefore, it's easily spread. - Since it's quite resistant, it can survive for weeks on hard surfaces. - Hand sanitisers can help a bit but the most efficient way to clean is to wash hands with soap and water followed by drying on paper towels. - A person with the norovirus is most infectious from when their symptoms start until 48 hours after all their symptoms have stopped, although they may also be infectious for a short time before and after this. - Many outbreaks start in foodservice settings where people get sick from eating food.
+Outbreaks in childcare facilities and healthcare settings are also quite frequent. - Contact and standard precautions, duration of illness + minimum of 48 hours after resolution of symptoms. - Signage posted - PPE (gloves and gowns) - EVS: may benefit from wearing masks since virus can be aerosolised